frintjs/frint/site/content/guides/observables.md

 ## Conventions

-It is common practive to end your variable names with a `$` sign if it represents an Observable.
+It is common practice to end your variable names with a `$` sign if it represents an Observable.

 ```js
 const name$ = Rx.Observable.of('Frint');